tirthalpatel/Learning-OOPD/DesignPatterns/README.md

 Motive
 ------
 Lastly in year 2005, I read "Head First Design Patterns" book and then I consider patterns usage in coding as and when required.

-Again I thought to revise my design patterns knowledge in chunks by March 2015 year, and this project would be consequence of it.
+Again I thought to revise my design patterns knowledge in chunks by 2015 year, and this project would be consequence of it.

 I took some content from below resources for the quick reference, so credit goes to authors of "SourceMaking Site", "OODesign Site" and "Design Patterns DZone Refcard".
 * http://sourcemaking.com/design_patterns